-Unless otherwise specified, all LE910Cx interface circuits are 1.8V CMOS logic.
+Unless otherwise specified, all the interface circuits of the LE910Cx are 1.8V CMOS logic.
 Only few specific interfaces (such as MAC, USIM and SD Card) are capable of dual voltage I/O.

-The following tables show the specifications of the logic level used in the LE910Cx interface circuits.
+The following tables show the logic level specifications used in the LE910Cx interface circuits.
+The data specified in the tables below is valid throughout all drive strengths and the entire temperature ranges.

-Note: Do not connect LE910Cx digital logic signals directly to OEM digital logic signals with a level higher than 2.7V for 1.8V CMOS signals.
+Do not connect LE910Cx digital logic signals directly to OEM digital logic signals with a level higher than 2.7V for 1.8V CMOS signals.